Transformation Fetish

 A fandom-born modern interest

-- 1995: Thomas Hassan founded the Transformation Story Archive, one of the earliest hubs collecting amateur TF fiction.
+- 1995: Thomas Hassan founded the Transformation Story Archive, one of the earliest hubs collecting amateur TF fiction (documented by WikiFur).

-- 1996–2001: K. A. Applegate's Animorphs book series popularised vivid serial transformation imagery for a young audience and fed the growing fandom.
+- 1996–2001: K. A. Applegate's 54-book Animorphs series put vivid serial transformation imagery in front of a young audience and became, for many fans, the entry point to the interest.

 - 1997: the Transfur art archive launched, anchoring the animal-transformation strand.